MonitorQA/ExternalApiDocs/_posts/2020-12-14-get-audit-complete.md

 layout: null
 ---

 Retrieve a paginated list of completed audits with advanced filtering and sorting options.
+Parameters named `*Group` are **company structure unit** IDs (legacy names): `completedByGroup` filters by users linked to that unit who completed the audit; `auditObjectGroupId` by audit objects linked to that unit; `assignedToGroup` by assignees who are users linked to that unit.
+See [Get company structure units](#/get-company-structure-units).

 ### Request Headers